Prime Factorization of ideals in commutative rings, with a focus on Krull rings: The -operation and the finite direct product of rings

 \begin{example} (1) Let $R$ be an integrally closed ring such that $T(R)$ is a zero dimensional Noetherian ring.
 Then the zero ideal of $T(R)$ has an irredundant primary decomposition, say, $(0) = Q_1 \cap \cdots \cap Q_n$ in $T(R)$, and each pair of $Q_i$'s is comaximal.
 Hence, $T(R) = T(R)/Q_1 \times \cdots \times T(R)/Q_n$ and

 Note that $R$ is integrally closed and $R/(Q_1 \cap R) \times \cdots \times R/(Q_n \cap R)$ is a finitely generated $R$-module, so

 Note also that each $Q_i \cap R$ is a primary ideal of $R$.
 Thus, each $R/(Q_i \cap R)$ has a unique minimal prime ideal.
-Moreover, each prime ideal of $R$ contains a unique minimal prime ideal by Lemma \ref{direct sum}(3).
+Moreover, each prime ideal of $R$ contains a unique minimal prime ideal by Lemma \ref{direct product}(3).

 (2) Let $R$ be an integrally closed reduced ring.
-By the proof of (1) above, $R$ has a finite number of minimal prime ideals if and only if $R$ is a finite direct sum of integral domains \cite[Lemma 8.14]{4}.
-In particular, if $R_0$ is a reduced Noetherian ring, then the integral closure of $R_0$ is a finite direct sum of integrally closed Noetherian domains. \end{example}
+By the proof of (1) above, $R$ has a finite number of minimal prime ideals if and only if $R$ is a finite direct product of integral domains \cite[Lemma 8.14]{4}.
+In particular, if $R$ is an integrally closed reduced Noetherian ring, then $R$ is a finite direct product of integrally closed Noetherian domains. \end{example}